BerraUgur/digiLibrary-API/README.md

 - Node.js (v16 or higher)
 - MongoDB (v5 or higher)
-- Gmail account (for email notifications)
+- SendGrid account (for email notifications)
 - Stripe account (for payments)

 ## ⚙️ Installation